reviewboard/rbtools/docs/rbtools/workflows/index.rst

 ..
-   NOTE: When adding to this page, make sure you also add a reference
+   NOTE: When adding to this page, make sure you also add references in:

-         in reviewboard/docs/manual/users/getting-started/workflow.rst.
+         reviewboard/docs/manual/users/getting-started/workflow.rst.

+         rbtools/docs/rbtools/index.rst